concord-consortium/glossary-plugin/README.md

 | Maori (mi)        | Athabaskan      |
 | Marathi (mr)      | Inupiaq         |

+#### Adding a new translation

+1. Determine the language code and check if it is supported in POEditor by checking the `POEDITOR_LANG_CODE` map in the `poeditor-language-list.ts` file.
+2. If the language is NOT supported in POEditor choose a obscure language as an alias for the language and add a mapping for it in the `CUSTOM_LANG_NAME_MAPPING` map in the `poeditor-language-list.ts` file.
+3. In the poeditor.com web interface add a language using the language code selected.
+4. In `strings-pull-project.sh` add the new language code to the `LANGUAGES=(...)` list.
+5. Run `npm run strings:pull` after exporting the `POEDITOR_API_TOKEN` to pull down the new language json file.
+Without any translations POEditor will use the English terms.
+You can then run this again in the future when the translations have been entered in POEditor to update the json.
+6. In `add-translation.tsx` add a mapping for the new language in the `allLanguages` map.
+7. In `i8n-context.ts` add an import line to import the new language json file and then add a mapping of the new language code to the import in the `UI_TRANSLATIONS` map.

 #### Translations in the Dashboard (reporting)
 If you would like to limit the language selection choices in the dashboard to only languages that exist